phunterlau/scholar_extension/README.md

 ## How to use

-After successful installation and the backend is running, one can find the extension as a scholarly red panda logo button when reach a google scholar search page.
-Click it and wait for a few seconds for the small blue line under the search box progress, one should see the summaries on the page.
+After successful installation and the backend is running, one can a scholarly red panda icon on a google scholar search page.
+Click it, see a nodding red panda animation, and wait for a few seconds for the progress bar finishing, one should see the summaries on the page.

-The terminal window running the python backend should see the progress, if concerned.
+The terminal window running the python backend should see the details, if concerned.

 ## How does it work